bbqz007/zhelper/memory/README.md

 each slab pool has independent synchronours lock and quota, which can be configured by template params.

-each slab do stats for lack, active, peak.
+each slab do stats for lack, active, peak, requrie.

 when a slab pool runs out, fall back to malloc/free.